 Looking for recessed switches?
 Click here, or on the link at the bottom of this page.

 Remove a few inches of outer jacket on each wire, then strip off about 1/2" of the insulation on each conductor.
-Twist the bare copper of the switch leads and the wires together, then solder/tape or crimp each joint.
+Twist the bare copper of the switch leads and the wires together, then finish using either solder and tape or crimp-type B-connectors for each joint.